-AssignDiskPage(disk, virtualDA) returns the virtual disk address of the first free page following virtualDA, according to the bit table, and sets the corresponding bit.
+AssignDiskPage(disk, virtualDA, nil) returns the virtual disk address of the first free page following virtualDA, according to the bit table, and sets the corresponding bit.
 It does not do any checking that the page is actually free (but WriteDiskPages does).
 If there are no free pages it returns -1.
+If it is called with three arguments, it returns true if (virtualDA +1) is available without assigning it.